 Brian received his bachelor’s degree with honors in Electrical Engineering from the University of Illinois.
 While an undergraduate, he was a member of Eta Kappa Nu Electrical Engineering Honor Society and Tau Beta Pi Engineering Honor Society.
 Brian holds a law degree from NYU School of Law, where he served as a Notes Editor for the NYU Journal of Law and Liberty.

-Prior to joining Sheridan Ross, Brian worked as a litigation attorney in the New York office of an international law firm for eight years.
+Before joining Sheridan Ross, Brian worked as a litigation attorney in the New York office of an international law firm for eight years.
 During law school, Brian interned in the compliance department for the Ramus Capital Group and the U.S. Attorney’s Office for the Southern District of New York, where he worked with the International Narcotics Unit.